 Please note that to some extent, the amount it costs to attend Queen’s will depend on the choices you make.
-See the chart for guidelines for the living costs you might incur for the academic year from September through April, which can also be found on the Student Awards Website.
+Visit the Student Awards Website for the living costs you might incur for the academic year from September through April.
 The ranges provided under living expenses reflect personal lifestyle decisions.

 Financial assistance programs and services available to Queen’s students are administered by the Queen’s Student Awards Office.
 These programs and services include merit-based scholarships and awards and need-based financial assistance.

 Queen’s University attracts the best law students through a multitude of merit-based prizes, awards and scholarships established through the generosity of our alumni and donors.
 A list of all admissions and general scholarships, awards and prizes for which law students are eligible can be found on the Student Awards website.

 During each admission cycle, Queen’s Law awards the following admission scholarships on the basis of academic merit to students entering first year of the JD program.